 If you do not have a ready supply of worm casings, you can order finished compost from Uncle Jim’s Worm Farm.
 These packets contain worm castings made directly on the farm.

 If spring is at least a few months away, you can start a worm bin.
 Red Worms are excellent for making all-natural fertilizer.
-Buy or build a composting bin — Uncle Jim’s Worm Farm has specialty composting bins that can be used indoors or out.
+Buy or DIY a worm bin — Uncle Jim’s Worm Farm has specialty composting bins that can be used indoors or out.
 Order Red Worms from Uncle Jim’s Worm Farm.
 Follow the instructions for setting up your worm bin.
 Then, feed them your kitchen and gardening scraps.
 In a few months, you will find dark, crumbly matter in the bin.
 These are worm castings (worm poop).
 The worms eat scraps and break them down quickly.
 This method is faster and cooler than traditional composting.

 You will need to harvest the worm castings.
 For small quantities, digging around in the worm bin will yield a cup or two easily.
 Best to leave the worms, sticks, and undigested scraps in the bin.
 For larger quantities, you can choose one of these methods: